unixpickle/learn-kmod/fake_webcam/README.md

 # Overview

-This will be a fake webcam driver.
-Ideally, it will allow a user-space process to decide the images "captured" by the webcam.
+This is driver that pretends to be a webcam, but really just shows a buffer that is controlled by a user-space program.

+User-space programs can update the picture by writing an RGB image to `/dev/fake_webcam`.
+For an example, see [bouncy_ball.c](bouncy_ball.c).

 # Installing